ibm-cloud-docs/openshift/openshift_storage_object.md

 Looking for instructions for how to update or remove the {{site.data.keyword.cos_full_notm}} plug-in?
 See [Updating the plug-in](#update_cos_plugin) and [Removing the plug-in](#remove_cos_plugin).
 {: tip}

+Each worker node in your cluster must have at least 0.2 vCPU and 128 MB of memory to install the {{site.data.keyword.cos_full_notm}} plug-in.
+{: note}

 Before you begin: [Access your {{site.data.keyword.openshiftshort}} cluster](/docs/openshift?topic=openshift-access_cluster).

 To install the `ibmc` Helm plug-in and the `ibm-object-storage-plugin`: